Nick-Schuler/die-class/README.md

 # The second git lab
 ## First team member: Nick-Schuler
 ## Second team member: nschooz
-This reposityory is an example of a C++ project.
+This repository is an example of a C++ project.